maxfischer2781/cpy2py/README.rst

 Dispatching to another twinterpreter adds about 200 - 300 us of overhead.
 This is mainly due to serialization for the IPC between the interpreters.
+Using the asynchronous kernel, there is an additional overhead for creating threads.

 In general, twinterpreters get faster the shorter they have to wait between requests.
 ``pypy`` twinterpreters benefit from a high number of requests, allowing their JIT to warm up.